CyberCookie/siegel/client_core/ui/Accordion/README.md

             - `acc` - **Any**.
 Updated accumulator

 - `accordionIcon`
-    - Icon to place next from item title
+    - Icon to place next to item title
     - **React.ReactNode**